kolganovaanna/GA4/README.md

 -rw-rw----+ 1 kolganovaanna PAS2880 341K Oct 18 16:12 ERR10802863_R2_val_2_fastqc.zip
 -rw-rw----+ 1 kolganovaanna PAS2880  21M Oct 18 16:12 ERR10802863_R2_val_2.fq.gz
 ```

 To see if there's evidence of the described problem, I first looked at the html file for R2.
-I clicked on the file with "control" and donwloaded it.
+I clicked on the file with "control" pressed and donwloaded it.
 The per base N content plot shows 0% for all reads.
 Per sequence quality scores tend to increase towards the end.
-The per base sequence quality doesn't seem to ahve anythign wrong with it as far as I can tell because everything is in the green zone.
+The per base sequence quality doesn't seem to have anythign wrong with it as far as I can tell because everything is in the green zone.
 In the per base sequence content plot, it looks like %G is pretty stable.
 Next, I used the following command to look at the fq.gz file

 ```bash